esper-io/console_docs/docs/content-management/upload.md

-## How to Upload Content to Esper Console?
+## How to Upload Content to the Esper Console?